AdamModus/my-fish-shell-setup/README.md

 - [z](https://github.com/jethrokuan/z) - A way to jump through folders quickly.
 - [nvm](https://github.com/jorgebucaran/nvm.fish) - A way to manage multiple versions of Node.js.
 - [Sponge](https://github.com/andreiborisov/sponge) - Removes typos from your command input history.
 - [Tide](https://github.com/IlanCosman/tide) - A really nice prompt for fish.
-Keep in mind that you will need to install a font to have it working properly!
-(Instructions are in the README.md file in the repo.)
+  - Keep in mind that you will need to install [these fonts](https://github.com/IlanCosman/tide#fonts) to have it working properly!
+    - After installing those fonts, set them as the default font in your terminal preferences.
+Open `Preferences / Profiles / Text` and select the font you want to use.
+    - After these fonts are installed, make sure your have ligatures enabled and anti-aliasing as well.
+  - Don't forget to configure tide!

 ---